RubixML/ML/README.md

 ---
 ### Neural Network
 A number of the Estimators in Rubix are implemented as a Neural Network under the hood.
-Neural nets are trained using an iterative supervised learning process called Gradient Descent with Backpropagation (also called *Reverse Mode Autodiff*) that repeatedly takes small steps towards minimizing a supplied cost function.
+Neural nets are trained using an iterative supervised learning process called Gradient Descent with Backpropagation that repeatedly takes small steps towards minimizing a supplied cost function.
 Networks can have an arbitrary number of intermediate computational layers called *hidden* layers.
 Hidden layers can perform a number of tasks such as feature detection, normalization, and regularization.

 The [Multi Layer Perceptron](#multi-layer-perceptron) and [MLP Regressor](#mlp-regressor) are examples of multi layer neural networks capable of being built with a limitless combination of [Hidden layers](#hidden).
 The strength of deep neural nets (those with 1 or more hidden layers) are their ability to handle complex problems and large amounts of data.
 In general, the deeper the network, the better it will perform.